zekth/website-1/content/general-guides/install.md

 - coral
 ---

-This guide will walk you through the process of installing and configuring reef-pi in a new Raspberry Pi with a new microSD card.
-The process involves three main part, first we have to prepare the micorsd card for Raspberry Pi, then start Raspberry Pi with the microSD card and configure it for reef-pi usage, and then finally install and configuration of reef-pi on the freshly prepared Raspberry Pi.
+This guide will walk you through the process of installing and configuring reef-pi on a Raspberry Pi.
+The entire installation process involves three main stages.

+- Creating a MicroSD card for Raspberry Pi
+- Starting Raspberry Pi and configuring it to be used with  reef-pi
+- Install and configuration of reef-pi on the Raspberry Pi

 This guide assumes prior familiarity with computers, no programming knowledge is required.

 ### Prepare Raspberry Pi image